 Mounds cake is a take on the popular candy bar by the same name.
 It’s perfect for any special occasion or, especially, an Easter celebration.

-For this cake I used the regular size Mounds candy bars.
+For this cake, I used the regular size of Mounds candy bars.
 Less time to chop them up.
-Plus, snack size is a little harder to find this time of year.
+Plus, snack-size is a little harder to find this time of year.
 Although at Halloween, they are abundant.
 If you need to use up some Mounds Easter eggs from those baskets making this cake would be a good option.

 - 1 package yellow cake mix, without pudding

 - 1 small package white chocolate or French vanilla pudding mix

 - ½ cup vegetable oil

 - 4 eggs